Basic info and definitions

-As a part of a divorce, you can get what the judge determines to be your equitable (fair) share of the marital property and debts.1 You may also be eligible for child support and/or spousal support.
-To read more about under what circumstances a spousal support order can be terminated, you can go to our ND Statutes page.
+As a part of a divorce, you can get what the judge determines to be your fair (equitable) share of the marital property and debts.1 You may also be eligible for child support and/or spousal support.
 Custody can also be decided as part of the divorce.
 You can read more about custody in North Dakota on our Custody page.

 You may also be able to ask the judge for other types of relief like:

-- Health insurance coverage for you and your children that is paid for by the other spouse; and/or
+- health insurance coverage for you and your children that is paid for by the other spouse; and

 To find out more information, we suggest talking to a lawyer.
 Go to our ND Finding a Lawyer page for legal referrals.

 Am I eligible to file for divorce in North Dakota?

 To be eligible for divorce in North Dakota, you must have been a resident of North Dakota at least six months before a judge issues the divorce decree.1 Your spouse does not have to live in North Dakota.
 As long as you will have been a resident for at least six months before your divorce goes through, you can file for a divorce in North Dakota.2

 2Smith v.
 Smith, 459 N.W.2d 785

 Can I get spousal support?
 What factors will a judge consider?